isomerpages/moe-huayisec/_direct-school-admission/Talent Areas/Physical Sports.md

 &amp; Field (Boys &amp; Girls) &amp; Netball</p>
 <p>Sports participation plays a significant role in students’ character development
 and holistic education.
-Hua Yi has a long history of sporting excellence, with our volleyball girls attaining 1st and 2nd runner-up in the West Zone ‘B’ Division Girls Inter-School Volleyball Championship consistently and our basketball boys being shortlisted for national trials.&nbsp;</p>
+Hua Yi has a long history of sporting excellence, with our volleyball girls attaining 2nd runner-up in the 2025 West Zone ‘B’ Division Girls &amp; 2025 National ‘B’ Division Girls Volleyball Championship and our basketball boys being shortlisted for national trials.</p>
-<p>P6 students with a flair for volleyball, basketball, badminton or track
+<p>P6 students with a flair for Volleyball, Basketball, Badminton, Netball
-&amp; field can seek admission to Hua Yi through the DSA-Sec Exercise.</p>
+or Track &amp; Field can seek admission to Hua Yi through the DSA-Sec Exercise.
+DSA students will be given comprehensive support to develop their ability and interests in taking up leadership roles, and to achieve a well-rounded education in Hua Yi.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/2025/Sports_1.jpg">